Roadkill

 So let’s say you’ve taken out the deer (accidently) and you are ready to take advantage of Oregon’s new law.

-I called Clint Epps, a professor in Oregon State University’s Department of Fish and Wildlife.
+I called Clint Epps, a professor in Oregon State University’s Department of Fisheries and Wildlife.
 We spoke as he was wrapping up a hunting trip — his daughter had just bagged her first deer.

 Epps dove right into the nitty-gritty, and I decided to not tell him I’m more of a tofu-consumer.